Team2168/2168_Vision_Example/README.md

 > The project here has the includes and arm libraries required as local directories, so if you use this eclipse project, and have the FRC cross compiler installed, it should find all required files automatically.
 The build path is already set to search the corresponding directories within the project

 ### To use in Java
+1. Create a new Java Project
+2. Copy the _Libraries folder to your development machine
-1. add  OpenCV/lib_OpenCV/java/opencv-2410.jar to your java project
+3. add  _Libraries/softFP/lib_OpenCV/java/opencv-2410.jar to your java project build path
-2. import org.opencv.core.Core; and any other libraries
+4. import org.opencv.core.Core; and any other libraries (look up opencv Java documentation for help)
+5. Should be good to go!
-3. NOTE: I NEVER TESTED JAVA, SO PLEASE REPORT its use
+6. NOTE: I NEVER TESTED JAVA, SO PLEASE REPORT its use

 Please let me know if there are any questions